EB Falcon S XR8

 1998 / 2000

-The curvy AU sported an all-new body and interior, heavily revised drivetrain, recalibrated coil spring suspension, optional independent rear suspension (IRS), extra standard features, greater refinement and much improved dynamics.
+Released September 1998 the curvy AU sported an all-new body and interior, heavily revised drivetrain, recalibrated coil spring suspension, optional independent rear suspension (IRS), extra standard features, greater refinement and much improved dynamics.

 The base XR6’s 164kW/366Nm 4.0L “Intech” I6 was completely overhauled, and considerably quieter and more efficient for it.